Back-Trolling Plugs for Winter Steelhead

 Which Plug When

-Plugs designed for steelhead vary in their size, shape and action; for example, a FatFish plug, as its name implies, has a wide lip and body.
-FatFish is available in three sizes with the 1/4 (1-3/4 inch length) and 1/2 (2 inch length) sizes most used for steelhead.
+Plugs designed for steelhead vary in size, shape, and action; for example, a FatFish plug, as its name implies, has a wide lip and body.
+FatFish is available in three sizes with the 1/4 (1-3/4 inch length) and 1/2 (2-inch length) sizes most used for steelhead.
 The Mag Lip 3.5 (3-1/2 inch length) has a narrow body shape making it capable of diving extra deep.
-Both feature a strike producing skip-beat action when trolled or back-trolled in medium to fast currents, come with rattles and a two part urethane overcoat impregnated with ultraviolet (UV) pigment.
+Both feature a strike producing skip-beat action when trolled or back-trolled in medium to fast currents and come with rattles, and a two-part urethane overcoat impregnated with ultraviolet (UV) pigment.
 Ultraviolet occurs at the “beyond violet” end of the color spectrum and is visible to fish (not humans), and something steelhead respond to especially well in low light conditions.
 Mag Lip will handle current speeds up to 4 MPH, while the small and medium FatFish have a maximum troll speed of 3 MPH.

 There’s a wide set of choices related to the gear you can use when backtrolling plugs for steelhead.
 While virtually any commonly used steelhead rod, reel and line choice will work; serious back-trollers employ bait-cast rods and reels.